clovemedia/i_ching/README.md

 with hyperlinks that resolve to the target sections in the pdf document it may be necessary to use the Chrome browser with the Print and "Save to PDF" function.
-To ensure a pdf file is created that can be easily read on a small device like a phone the html document uses @page attributes specifying a narrow page width.
-A longer than usual page length is used to ensure the index table appears unbroken.
+To ensure a pdf file is created that can be easily read on a small device like a phone the html document uses the CSS @page element specifying a narrow page width.
+A longer than usual page length is used to ensure the index table rows are not separated.

 A copy of the pdf file has been added to the project to allow easy downloads.